-(1) In a front yard, the maximum permitted height is four (4) feet.
+(1) In a front yards the maximum permitted height is four (4) feet.

-(2) In a corner side yard, the maximum permitted height is four (4) feet when the fence is located in the build-to zone or within the required setback and within twenty (20) feet from the corner side property line.

-(3) In side and rear yards, including when fronting an alley, the maximum permitted height is seven (7) feet.
+- (2) In a corner side yard fence height is permitted as follows. - (a) When located in the build-to zone or within the required setback the maximum permitted height is four (4) feet. except that in no case shall the four (4) foot maximum height requirement apply more than twenty (20) feet from the corner side property line. - (3) In side and rear yards, including when fronting an alley, the maximum permitted height is seven (7) feet.